What’s the Difference Between SOC 2 Type I and Type II?

 • Develops greater customer confidence.

-• Frequently a requirement of large clients.
+• Frequently, a requirement of large clients.

 In the case of expanding companies, SOC 2 Type II enhances the SOC 2 compliance and credibility.